JuliaAI/LearnAPI.jl/README.md

 # MLInterface.jl

-An Julia interface for training and applying models in machine learning and statistics
+A Julia interface for training and applying models in machine learning and statistics

 &#x1F6A7;